-If you are eligible, you can apply for 30 hours free childcare now for a September start.
-Make sure you apply before the summer holidays to get your code in plenty of time ready for a January start.
+If you are eligible, you can apply for 30 hours free childcare for next term.
+Make sure you apply now and get your code in plenty of time ready for a January start.
 You will only receive a code if your application is successful.

 To do this you will need to log in to your childcare account:Log in to your childcare account